bensu1013/swift-tableViewFinal-lab-ios-0916/README.md

 Time to put the finishing touches on this app and ship it.

 1. Open up `PlanetTableViewController.swift` in Xcode's code editor.
-You need to override `tableView(_:cellForRowAtIndexPath:)`.
+You need to override `tableView(_:cellForRowAt:)`.
 This method should dequeue a reusable cell using the reuse identifier specified in the table view controller's `planetCellIdentifier` property, then initialize its labels and return the cell.
 2. You also need to implement the same method in `FactTableViewController`.
 Open up `FactTableViewController.swift` in Xcode's code editor.
-You need to override `tableView(_:cellForRowAtIndexPath:)`.
+You need to override `tableView(_:cellForRowAt:)`.
 Again, this should dequeue a reusable cell identified by the `factCellIdentifier` property, initialize its `factTextView` text view with the appropriate fact, and return the cell.

 That's it!
 If you've followed all these directions, you'll now have an app that works as described and shows the views in the screenshots above.